-Mr Warren Harding – Chair
+Prof. Warren Harding, AM – Chair

 B.Sc Hons; Grad Dip.
 Media; Brit Council Scholar LSE; Adjunct Professor, CBS

 Warren Harding was appointed to the Board in 2018/19.
-Warren has over 25 years of strategic management consulting and other NFP board experience.
+Warren has over 30 years of strategic management consulting and other NFP board experience.
 He was the former Ministerial adviser to a state Deputy Premier and Minister for State Development and held various senior government roles including Treasury.

-Warren has a very broad international experience with PwC, Deloitte and Accenture at Managing Partner level in Asia Pacific serving some of the worlds largest companies in energy, mining, telecommunications; life-sciences, health and public sector.
+Warren has a very broad international experience with PwC, Deloitte and Accenture at Managing Partner level in Asia Pacific serving some of the world’s largest companies in energy, mining, telecommunications; life-sciences, health and public sector.
 He has been an External Adviser to McKinsey & Company.
 He has led major organisational transformations involving complex OPEX/CAPEX budgets; major technology change and has a track record of building culture and developing talent.

-Dr Sean Maher – Deputy Chair and Honorary Medical Director
+Dr. Sean Maher – Deputy Chair and Honorary Medical Director

 Dr Sean Maher is a Geriatrician and recent Head of the Department of Rehabilitation and Aged Care at Sir Charles Gairdner Hospital.
 He graduated from the University of Western Australia and is a Fellow of the Royal Australasian College of Physicians.
 He was the Federal Secretary for the Australian and New Zealand Society for Geriatric Medicine (ANZSGM) from 2008 – 2012 and is a current Federal Councillor.
 He has interests in delirium and dementia and coordinated the ANZSGM’s Position Paper on delirium, as well as assisting to develop the WA Department of Health’s Model of Care for Delirium and the Older Person.
 He was a senior lecturer in Geriatric Medicine at Edith Cowan University, and Honorary Research Fellow at Curtin University.
 He helped initiate the successful Vascular Geriatrics perioperative care program and is assisting with implementing the Dementia Care in Hospitals Program at SCGH.

-Mr Matthew Budge – Finance Director
+Mr. Matthew Budge – Finance Director

 Matt Budge joined PwC in 2001 and has over 17 years’ experience in providing tax advice to Australian and multinational companies.
 Matt was appointed partner in 2012 when he returned to Perth six years ago after eight years on secondment in Melbourne and Sydney.